Welcome to the LINC Programme website.

 Meet the Team

-LINC Consortium
+LINC Programme Consortium

 LINC is being offered by a consortium, led by Mary Immaculate College, and including Early Childhood Ireland and Maynooth University – The Froebel Department of Primary and Early Childhood Education.